hapnesbitt/Athena/README.md

 #### Garden of Telmachus

-* Telemachus come stranger, have meat, then tell me how we can help.
+* Telemachus: Come stranger, have meat, then tell me how we can help.

 * Athena: You must be the son of Odysseus.